 High-need Medicaid beneficiary rent subsidy & transitional housing support

 The Olmstead Housing Subsidy (OHS) program is a statewide program to establish a rental subsidy and transitional housing support service program for high-need Medicaid beneficiaries.
 The program provides assistance to persons who live in a nursing home and who are otherwise unstably housed with choosing, accessing, and maintaining an independent apartment.

 - Medicaid enrolled

-- Spent at least one hundred and twenty (120) consecutive days in a nursing home, over the most recent two-year period
+- Spent at least one hundred and twenty (120) consecutive days in a nursing home

 - Age 55 and over or chronically disabled

 - Have the ability to live safely in the community, with the necessary supports and services